Corporate social responsibility and sustainability report

 The Group seeks new solutions to continuously improve the customer service.
 By focusing on digital solutions, the customers’ ability to help themselves are increased.
 New solutions are intuitive and easy, thus improving the customer’s experience.

 The CRM-system developed for OK Minilager has been upgraded and improved since 2018 to tailor the system to the Group’s specific needs.
 The acquired companies Minilageret, Minilager Norge and Eurobox have successfully been migrated to the new platform.
-All new CSS-facilities since 2018 are also added to the new CRM-system.
-During 2021 the Group migrated remaining CSS-facilities in Norway to the new CRM-system.
-The migration of Dit Pulterkammer and CSS-facilities in Sweden and Denmark to the new CRM-system will start in 2023.
+All new CSS-facilities since 2018 are also added to the new CRM system.
+During 2021 the Group migrated remaining CSS-facilities in Norway to the new CRM system, and in 2022 a new ERP system was launched for the Group’s Norwegian entities.
+The new ERP system will be launched for the Swedish and Danish companies in 2023.
+The migration of Dit Pulterkammer and CSS-facilities in Sweden and Denmark to the new CRM system will start in 2023.

 The focus on modern CRM is essential for efficient operations which is easy to scale up when new facilities are added to the portfolio.
 The management works close with operation and customer service to develop new solutions.